LongNguyenThanhLe/Collaborative_Blocky/buildSteps.md

 - Fixed circular dependency issues between modules
 - Added Firestore rules for proper security enforcement
 - Created detailed documentation for development and deployment

+## March 19, 2025
+- Fixed the navigation flow so the back button from projects and rooms takes users to the dashboard with the appropriate tab selected
+- Enhanced the dashboard to support tab selection via URL parameters (dashboard?tab=projects or dashboard?tab=rooms)
+- Improved workspace navigation with consistent "Back to Dashboard" buttons that return to the correct tab
+- Removed references to the standalone projects page to ensure consistent navigation through the dashboard